simeoncloud/docs/how-to.md

   * **Tenants** > **Repos** > select dropdown at the top of the page > **Manage repositories** > **...** (next to the tenant you want to remove) > **Delete** > follow the on-screen instructions to delete the repository
   * **Pipelines** > **...** (next to the tenant you want to remove) > follow the on-screen instructions to delete the pipeline
   * **Environments** (on the left pane under **Pipelines**) > select the tenant you want to remove > **...** > **Delete** > **Delete**

+## Change user used for delegated authentication

+* To change the user you are using for delegated auth, navigate to [Simeon](https://app.simeoncloud.com/install) > toggle **off** New Tenant > select the tenant under Display name > INSTALL > follow the steps on the screen > SYNC NOW > when the status of the tenant Sync is **Pending Authentication** authenticate with a different user.